This Day In Music: September 16

 September 16, 1978 ~ Twin sisters singer, conductor Ane Carmen Roggen and jazz singer Ida Roggen born in Oslo, Norway ~ Baby sisters of singer Live Maria Roggen.
 Both sisters would become known as members of Quatro Stagioni and subsequently Pitsj, the latter acclaimed for their eponymous Pitsj album released in 2006

-September 16, 1978 ~ Country, pop singer, TV personality Matthew Rogers, full name Matthew Wyatt Rogers, born in Rancho Cucamonga, California, USA ~ First gained attention as finalist on the 3rd season of American Idol in 2004.
+September 16, 1978 ~ Country, pop singer, TV personality Matthew Rogers, full name Matthew Wyatt Rogers, born in Rancho Cucamonga, California, USA ~ First gained attention as finalist on the third season of American Idol in 2004.
 Would go on to become a popular TV host and correspondent for several shows, focusing especially on entertainment and sports.
 As a singer best known for the self-penned I'm Coming Home, the theme song of the reality show Coming Home showing surprise reunions of members of the military with their families.
 The show was also hosted by Rogers

 September 16, 1977 ~ Mark Feld, commonly known as singer, songwriter Marc Bolan, passed away in Barnes, UK ~ Glam rock pioneer.
 Lead singer of T.Rex, known for songs such as Hot Love, Bang-a-gong (Get It On), Telegram Sam, Metal Guru and 20th Century Boy ~ Feld was born in 1947